Tuesday, March 21, 2023

 The outline of the georgetown university campus buildings are framed against the blue sky.

-Georgetown’s Global Irish Studies Initiative; American University School of Public Affairs, School of International Service, and Transatlantic Policy Center; and Ulster University present:
+Georgetown’s Global Irish Studies Initiative; American University School of Public Affairs, School of International Service, and Transatlantic Policy Center; and Ulster University presented:

-Washington Summit on the 25th Anniversary of the Good Friday/Belfast Agreement
+The Washington Forum on Northern Ireland: Marking the 25th Anniversary of the Good Friday/Belfast Agreement

 Sponsored by the UK Government; the Department of Foreign Affairs of Ireland; the Northern Ireland Bureau; the Washington Ireland Program; Georgetown University BMW Center for German and European Studies; Georgetown University Berkley Center for Religion, Peace, and World Affairs.